nexai-cloud/nexai.js/README.md

 # Nexai AI Support Chat Bubble

-The Nexai AI Support Chat Bubble is a sophisticated piece of software designed to facilitate seamless communication between users and AI-powered support services.
-This solution is built using modern JavaScript technologies and is compatible with both CommonJS (CJS) and ECMAScript Modules (ESM) systems, ensuring broad compatibility across different JavaScript environments.
+The Nexai AI Support Chat Bubble is a React component designed to facilitate AI-powered support chat for any website.

+## Setup

+Log into https://nexai.site and create a new project.
+Add your website to the project then use the API key from the project settings.

+## Compatibility

+It is compatible with both CommonJS (CJS) and ECMAScript Modules (ESM) systems.
+It can run on the browser or server side nodejs or deno.

 ### Installation